saadBr/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7-print_tebahpla.c: this program prints the lowercase alphabet in reverse, followed by a new line.
 8-print_base16.c: this program prints all the numbers of base 16 in lowercase, followed by a new line.
 9-print_comb.c: this program prints all possible combinations of single-digit numbers.
+100-print_comb3.c: this program prints all possible different combinations of two digits.
+101-print_comb4.c: this program prints all possible different combinations of three digits.
+102-print_comb5.c: this program prints all possible combinations of two two-digit numbers.